nextcloud/documentation/developer_manual/design/atomiccomponents.rst

 The progress bar component is also sometimes used as a meter to visualize data as seen in the settings for Files to show the quota.

-`Progress bar Vue component <https://nextcloud-vue-components.netlify.app/#/Components/NcProgressBar>`_.

 .. _User bubbles:

 User bubbles
 ------------

+`User bubble Vue component <https://nextcloud-vue-components.netlify.app/#/Components/NcUserBubble>`_.

 .. image:: ../images/talk-user-bubble.png
    :alt: Talk user bubble